-I was born in Barcelona in 1966.
 First I studied engineering, but later I turned to mathematics.
-After obtaining my PhD in mathematics in 1998 (UAB), I spent about one year in Gotteborg (University of Gotteborg - Chalmers) and another year in Paris (Université de Paris-Sud), until I came back to Barcelona (UAB) by means of a "Ramón y Cajal" position.
+After obtaining my PhD in mathematics in 1998 (UAB), I spent about one year in Goteborg (University of Goteborg - Chalmers) and another year in Paris (Université de Paris-Sud), until I came back to Barcelona (UAB) by means of a "Ramón y Cajal" position.
 In 2002 I was awarded the Salem Prize by the Institute of Advanced Study and Princeton University for the proof of the semiadditivity of analytic capacity and my works in the so called Painlevé problem.
 Since 2003 I am an ICREA Research Professor.
 In 2004 I received the prize of the European Mathematical Society for young researchers.
-In 2012 I was awarded an ERC Advanced Grant to develop the project ''Geometric analysis in the Euclidean space''.
-My current research in mathematics focuses in Fourier analysis, geometric measure theory, and potential theory.
+In 2012 I was awarded an ERC Advanced Grant to develop the project ''Geometric analysis in the Euclidean space'' and in 2020 another for the project "Geometric Analysis and Potential Theory".
+My current research in mathematics focuses in Fourier analysis, geometric measure theory, potential theory, and elliptic PDE's.